Rebecca Goodman

 How to freeze your card

-1. Log on to your account via the John Lewis Credit Card app
+1. Sign in to your account via the John Lewis Credit Card app

 2. Tap ‘My Card’ on the bottom right-hand corner